glorialulu/TSNet/docs/examples.rst

     :lines: 29-31

-After the transient simulation, the results at nodes and links will be returned and stored in the transient model (tm) instance.
+After the transient simulation, the results at nodes and links will be returned to the transient model (tm) instance, which is subsequently stored in **Tnet3.obj**.

 To understand how much water has been lost through the leakage